Frequently Asked Questions

 The South Main St. Alliance is a community, and cross-sector-led effort focused primarily on Business Development, Promotions, Events, and Design of South Main St. Phillipsburg.
 The South Main St. Alliance serves to breathe life back into what will soon return to a vibrant, fun place to live, work, shop, and invest.

 Why do we need the South Main St. Alliance?
 Why Now?

 Phillipsburg, New Jersey, is positioned for a strategic growth opportunity.
 Residents, business owners, and city leaders have expressed a commitment and investment in developing a more vibrant community.
 The South Main St. Alliance is intended to act as a convener of existing and future efforts.
 Timing and resources are aligned and available to support these efforts.

 Who is Norwescap?

 Norwescap provides vital services to over 30,000 individuals and families in need in Northwest New Jersey.
 Their programs include strategies that address the critical areas of education, health and wellness, employment, housing, volunteerism, and financial capacity building.
 Since their inception, they have been dedicated to achieving the mission of creating opportunities to transform lives through innovative programs and partnerships.
 For more information, please visit www.norwescap.org

 Who’s paying for this?

-The New Jersey Department of Community Affairs (NJ DCA) has approved a plan, jointly developed by the Town of Phillipsburg and Norwescap, to make improvements in the South Main Street District.
-The plan included input from hundreds of local residents, business leaders, elected officials and community-based organizations.
+The New Jersey Department of Community Affairs (NJ DCA) has approved a plan jointly developed by the Town of Phillipsburg and Norwescap to improve the South Main Street District.
+The plan included input from hundreds of local residents, business leaders, elected officials, and community-based organizations.